MicrosoftDocs/sdk-api/sdk-api-src/content/tdh/index.md

 # Tdh.h header

 ## -description

-This header is used by Event Tracing.
+This trace data helper (TDH) header is used by Event Tracing.
 For more information, see:

 - [Event Tracing](../_etw/index.md)